June 5, 2019 · Human Resource Management,

 Also, assign one day in a week where the employees are allowed to wear casual clothes like jeans and a shirt.

-Giving lenient boundaries to your employees can help the millennial adapt the new code rather easily.
+Giving lenient boundaries to your employees can help the millennial adopt the new code rather easily.
 You’ve to take into consideration their thought processes and preferences as well when working upon the dress code.

 Allowing some flexibility in the dress code policy can help the young employees to become comfortable in the work setting.

 We’re sure these tips will help you structure your dress code policy in a manner that is best suited for your young employees as well as your work setting.